-This page provides an overview of Squirro search features.
+This page provides an overview of Squirro search functions and features.

 Search is a core functionality of the Squirro platform and the foundation of Squirro Cognitive Search and the Squirro Insight Engine.

 Typically, search features and settings are adjusted by the Project Creator.